Chukowski/pictureme-business/SIEMENS_BRANDING.md

 **Process:**
 1. Loads AI image (1080 × 1920)
 2. Draws the photo as the base layer
+3. Paints white header band (for logo)
-3. Paints black header/tagline/footer bands
+4. Paints black tagline/footer bands
-4. Centers the Siemens logo in the header band
+5. Centers the Siemens logo in the white header band
-5. Renders the tagline text above the footer band
+6. Renders the tagline text above the footer band
-6. Centers the footer artwork in the bottom band
+7. Centers the footer artwork in the bottom band
-7. Returns the branded image (still 1080 × 1920)
+8. Returns the branded image (still 1080 × 1920)

 ### AI Processing Flow
 1. User takes photo with camera